Last updated on

 Things you could do with a friend are also things you can do by yourself.

 9. Remember that you’re not defined by how many friends you have, but who you are as a person.

 It’s important to remember that loneliness isn’t something weird or rare.
-In fact, a big chunk of the population feel lonely, and virtually EVERYONE in the world has felt lonely at some point in their lives.
+In fact, a big chunk of the population feels lonely, and virtually EVERYONE in the world has felt lonely at some point in their lives.
 This doesn’t make them less of a person.
 We’re not defined by how many friends we have, but our personality, our unique quirks, and unique take on life.